cjpatton/store/README.md

 Secure Go maps
 ==============
-- TODO(cjaetton) Describe what's going on at a high level.

-This library provides secure storage of Go's `map[string]string` objects.
+This package provides private storage of Go's `map[string]string` objects.
 The contents of the structure cannot be deduced from its public representation, and querying it requires knowledge of a secret key.
 It is suitable for client/server protocols where the service is trusted to provide storage, but is otherwise